Testing2024cispl/QA-AI-Workshop-/Session-1 (AI Native QA)/Alekhya Roy/Assignment.md

 ### TC_001 : New user creation with valid data

 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter valid email address
+-Enter valid email address
---Enter valid password which is matching the password rule --Enter same password in confirm password section --Click on create account
+-Enter valid password which is matching the password rule -Enter same password in confirm password section -Click on create account
 **Expected Result : Account should be created and redirected to dashboard page**
 ### TC_002 : New user creation with invalid email format
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter invalid email format
+-Enter invalid email format
---Enter valid password which is matching the password rule --Enter same password in confirm password section --Click on create account
+-Enter valid password which is matching the password rule -Enter same password in confirm password section -Click on create account
 **Expected Result : Account should not be created and validation error should appear**
 ### TC_003 : Verify that user creation fails when the entered password does not comply with the required password format
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter valid email address
+-Enter valid email address
---Enter a password that does not match the required format --Enter same password in confirm password section --Click on create account
+-Enter a password that does not match the required format -Enter same password in confirm password section -Click on create account
 **Expected Result : “Password does not meet the requirements below” error should be displayed**
 ### TC_004 : Verify that user creation fails when the Confirm Password field does not match the Password field
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter valid email address
+-Enter valid email address
---Enter valid password which is matching the password rule --Enter different password in confirm password section --Click on create account
+-Enter valid password which is matching the password rule -Enter different password in confirm password section -Click on create account
 **Expected Result : “Password does not match “ error message should appear**
 ### TC_005 : Verify that user creation fails when mandatory fields are left blank
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Leave all mandatory fields blank
+-Leave all mandatory fields blank
 **Expected Result : Mandatory fields should not be blanked message should appear**
 ### TC_006 : Verify that copy-paste functionality is disabled for the Password and Confirm Password fields
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter valid email address
+-Enter valid email address
---Enter valid password which is matching the password rule --Attempt to copy the entered password
+-Enter valid password which is matching the password rule -Attempt to copy the entered password
---Try to paste it into the Confirm Password field **Expected Result : Copy and paste actions should be blocked for both Password and Confirm Password fields**
+-Try to paste it into the Confirm Password field **Expected Result : Copy and paste actions should be blocked for both Password and Confirm Password fields**
 ### TC_OO7 : Verify user registration with already registered email address
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter already registered email address
+-Enter already registered email address
---Enter valid password which is matching the password rule --Enter same password in confirm password section --Click on create account
+-Enter valid password which is matching the password rule -Enter same password in confirm password section -Click on create account
 **Expected Result : Email address already registered message should appear**
 ### TC_008 : Verify that after successful user registration, the system redirects to the dashboard and the Admin section is visible.
 **Test Steps:**
---Open https://eventhub.rahulshettyacademy.com/login website on a browser --Click on register link under Sign in option
+-Open https://eventhub.rahulshettyacademy.com/login website on a browser -Click on register link under Sign in option
---Enter valid email address
+-Enter valid email address
---Enter valid password which is matching the password rule --Enter same password in confirm password section --Click on create account
+-Enter valid password which is matching the password rule -Enter same password in confirm password section -Click on create account
---After redirection to dashboard observe admin section is visible or not **Expected Result : Admin drop down should be visible with “Manage Events “ and “Manage Bookings “ options.**
+-After redirection to dashboard observe admin section is visible or not **Expected Result : Admin drop down should be visible with “Manage Events “ and “Manage Bookings “ options.**
 ### TC_009 : Verify that “Manage Events “ are clickable and redirected to new event form
 **Test Steps:**
---Click on Admin drop down in navigation bar
+-Click on Admin drop down in navigation bar
---Click on Manage Event option
+-Click on Manage Event option
 **Expected Result : New event creation page should appear**
 ### TC_010 : Verify that after filling up all required fields in new event form and submit new event entry is creating and showing in events list
 **Test Steps:**
---Fill in all required fields in the New Event form --Click on the Submit button.
+-Fill in all required fields in the New Event form -Click on the Submit button.
 **Expected Result : A new event entry should be created successfully.The newly created event should appear in the Events List with the correct details.**
 ### TC_011 : Verify that newly created event is visible in the event list of another user
 **Test Steps:**
---Log in as User B.
+-Log in as User B.
---Navigate to the Events List page.
+-Navigate to the Events List page.
---Search or scroll through the list to locate the event created by User A.
+-Search or scroll through the list to locate the event created by User A.
---Expected Results :The newly created event by User A should be visible in the Events List of User B.
+-Expected Results :The newly created event by User A should be visible in the Events List of User B.
 ## SECTION 2 : AI CREATED MANUAL TEST CASES

 ### Prompt :